CHARLES

 5.

-After the nurse provides dietary restrictions to the parents of a child with celiac disease, which statement by the parents indicates effective teaching?
+The nurse is teaching the parents of a 5-year-old child recently diagnosed with celiac disease about appropriate dietary restrictions before discharge.
+Which statement by the parents indicates that they have understood the teaching?

 6.